March 2020 Newsletter

 It's fun!
 This month's winner of a lotto ticket donated it back to the club - thanks!

 With so much going on we often take things for granted - like our Arts & Stuff program which runs every Wednesday evening at the community centre.
 It's only right to acknowledge its success and the special Optimist who keeps it going.
 Thank you so much Sonja Collinet for keeping Arts & Stuff alive and well, providing such an important artistic outlet for our community!
 You can see pictures of all the fun by visiting this page.
-It's also wonderful to have acknowledgement from the local media.
-Here is an article from the February 13, 2020 issue of the Lambton Middlesex Standard:
+It's also wonderful to have acknowledgement from the local media in an article from the February 13, 2020 issue of the Lambton Middlesex Standard:

 Our Free to Create Youth Art Exhibition and Sale is coming up - a chance for kids age 5 to 18 to express their creativity, be part of a great show, win cash awards and even sell their work.
 We're part of the Arts, Eats and Beats Tour again - such a great opportunity!
 Don't miss out!